Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 ![App compile error rest of the method fix](./img/05-app-crud-compile-errors-rest-methods-fix.png)

-#### App render
+#### App render method

-Now let's add the final missing piece 👉 Rendering our TodoItem list and please sit and relax while enjoying how TypeScript helps us to write runtime safe code within our vanilla JS with top notch #DX ( OMG how many times did I say top notch DX and TypeScript ? 😂 sorry about that but you know... )
+Now let's add the final missing piece 👉 rendering our `TodoItem` component as a list and while we do that, please sit and relax while enjoying how TypeScript helps us to write runtime safe code within our vanilla JS with top notch Developer Experience (OMG how many times did I say top notch DX and TypeScript? 😂 sorry about that but you know...)

 ```js
 // @ts-check